-- Ensure the completion of all required reports including developing and implementing audit and reporting systems designed to: - Measure the effectiveness of the County's Equal Employment Opportunity Plan, as well as individual departmental efforts. - Identify areas that appear to require special attention or remedial action. - Act as resource person in the area of equal employment opportunity and affirmative action programs and serving as liaison with departments, enforcement agencies, special groups representing minorities, women, and persons with disabilities, employee unions, and other community groups as appropriate; - Investigate complaints and working to resolve internal and external complaints of alleged discrimination or harassment; - Arrange, conduct and evaluate training activities related to equal employment opportunity programs and non-discrimination policies; - Prepare reports and make presentations to County management, employees, and community groups; - Ensure the completion of the EEO 4 Report filed with the EEOC every odd year.
+- All required reports including developing and implementing audit and reporting systems designed to: - Measure the effectiveness of the County's Equal Employment Opportunity Plan, as well as individual departmental efforts. - Identify areas that appear to require special attention or remedial action. - Act as resource person in the area of equal employment opportunity and affirmative action programs and serve as liaison with departments, enforcement agencies, special groups representing minorities, women, persons with disabilities, employee unions, and other community groups as appropriate; - Investigate complaints and work to resolve internal and external complaints of alleged discrimination or harassment; - Arrange, conduct, and evaluate training activities related to equal employment opportunity programs and non-discrimination policies; - Prepare reports and make presentations to County management, employees, and community groups; - Ensure the completion of the EEO-4 Report filed with the EEOC every odd year.